bathulababu/Loan-prediction-using-logistic-regression/README.md

 ### Data

-The dataset used in this project (`loan_data.csv`) contains information about loan applicants.
+The dataset used in this project (`train.csv`) contains information about loan applicants.
 The key features include:

 -   `Gender`: Gender of the applicant.
 -   `Married`: Marital status of the applicant.